 Understanding Functional Skills and Their Importance

 Functional skills are vital abilities that children must develop to navigate daily challenges effectively.
-Understanding what these skills entail and why they are essential provides a foundation for fostering better decision-making in young minds.
+Understanding these skills and why they are essential provides a foundation for fostering better decision-making in young minds.

 What Are Functional Skills?